hauptem/F5-Multisite-Dashboard/INSTALLATION.md

 Used to authenticate Frontend to API hosts.
 This key can be the same across the entire topology but must exist or the Frontend will have no access to the api endpoint /api/proxy/pools.
 This is an application-level control for security.

 **8. `dashboard-api-hosts_https_pool` (LTM Pool)**
-This pool contains the API Host IPs for monitoring.
-The pool is not used for Frontend proxy LB determination, it is used simply to make the Frontend aware of API host operation via LTM pool monitor status.
+This pool contains the API Host IPs.

 **9. `dashboard-dns_udp53_pool` (LTM Pool)**
 This pool contains the DNS listener used for monitoring purposes only.
 If the listener is detected down by the monitor attached to this pool, the iRule will fail back to IP-only mode gracefully.